 8) Things happen, you will need to have insurance to cover unexpected liabilities, including health, auto, home, life and disability insurance.
 Remember getting the lowest cost insurance maybe not cover you in the event of accident or death, or disability.
 If money is a concern rather buy employment based life and disability, rather then not having enough coverage or not having no coverage.
 Once you improve your situation buy a non-employment related insurance policy or use the employment to be the gravy and not to meet liability minimums.

 10) Where are going to put your money to grow?
 If your employer offers a 401k, or a similar retirement program, and give you a match this is the way to go.
 At least take the money the employer is giving you and match to the max.
 You would be surprised how many people do not take advantage of this free money.
-For most people, the best investment is to have the fund coming out your pay check, and have an allocation table to follow to insure proper diversification see:
+For most people, the best investment is to have the fund coming out your paycheck, and have an allocation table to follow to ensure proper diversification see:

 http://www.bankrate.com/brm/news/retirementguide2007/20070501_asset_allocation_chart_a1.asp.
-This is basic investment advice; I have written articles on advanced investment strategies read more at: http://columbusfinancialcoach.blogspot.com/2012/12/the-strategies-from-genuss-of-investing.html There are different allocation tables based on your age, and your target date for retirement.
+This is basic investment advice; I have written articles on advanced investment strategies read more at http://columbusfinancialcoach.blogspot.com/2012/12/the-strategies-from-genuss-of-investing.html There are different allocation tables based on your age, and your target date for retirement.
 Younger you are the more you can take more risk and as you get closer to retirement you slowly decrease risk, not end all risk.

-12) What is better for me pretax retirement (40lk/traditional IRA) or post tax retirement Roth IRA/Roth 401k)?
+12) What is better for me pretax retirement (40lk/traditional IRA) or post-tax retirement Roth IRA/Roth 401k)?
 I recommend everyone to go pretax up to there match.
 If you go pretax after this or Roth is a personal choice based on your situation.
 Is it better to pay taxes now or later?
 There is a feeling that we have very low taxes right now and it is better to take advantage of the Roth.
 There is another way of looking at this.
 I am going to pay taxes for the next 30 or 40 years without any benefit.
 Now, I personally have pretax up to 10%, after that go with Roth.
 I believe that having 2 pots of money will hedge for what the future may bring.
 If may need to hire a CPA or Tax lawyer to help you find ways to reduce the taxes in the future.
 Besides we do not know what the market will look like in the future.
 I personally believe we can take out the minimum amount out of a pre-taxed fund each year, and paying the lowest tax bracket.
-Beside the government can resend the Roth if it not working out for it best interest.
+Besides, the government can resend the Roth IRA/Roth 401k if it is not working out for their best interest.